arzwa/wgd/README.md

 ## Singularity container

+**Note** this hasn't been updated in a while, it may or may not work.

 A singularity container is available for ``wgd``, allowing all to use all tools in ``wgd`` except ``wgd syn``, without having to install all required software on your system.
 To install Singularity follow